bcextreme/04_a2_Ethnocentrism/Readme.md

 - `model.py` - Contains the EthnocentrismModel class that manages the simulation environment.
 - `param.py` - Contains configuration parameters used by agents and the model.

+*Note*: The file structure of original_model, extension_model_1 and extension_model_2 are the same.
+Please use the same script to run all three models.

 ## Running the Model
 To run the model, you need to execute visual.py